mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 #### Extensibility

-Low-code tools are hard to extend, If there's something the tool can't do out of the box, you can't bring your own code with you and integrate it seamlessly.
+Low-code tools are hard to extend.
+If there's something the tool can't do out of the box, you can't bring your own code with you and integrate it seamlessly.

 #### Loss of control

 When working with external tools, developers often forfeit their autonomy and are constrained by the choices offered by the tool.
 A black-box element intervention takes away the control over the entire process, encompassing integrations, deployment, and version control.
-This lack of contril puts the underlying sensitive to risk.
-The security of the underlying data is critical, and the seriousness of this matter can't be overstated.
+This lack of control puts the underlying sensitive data to risk.
+The security of customer data is critical, and the seriousness of this matter can't be overstated.

 ## How Toolpad fits in